 Strategic M&A activity in the stablecoin payments market is picking up pace as reflected in a series of moves by industry leaders in the space.
 The latest example of this is the recent announcement of the acquisition of Iron, an API-first stablecoin infrastructure startup, by US crypto payments specialist MoonPay.

-In this article, we look at the growing use of stablecoins in payment acceptance and some of the issues facing the UK market and the future of this sector in the UK.
+In this article, we look at the growing use of stablecoins in payment acceptance and some of the issues facing the UK market, including details on the UK Government’s recently released draft statutory instrument on cryptoassets.

 They’re designed to offer stability in the often-volatile crypto market, with the idea that the value of the US dollar or Euro is less prone to the volatility faced by other types of crypto assets.
 Particularly in the case of fiat-backed stablecoins, they are often seen as a bridge between crypto and traditional finance and are increasingly used as a bridge to traditional payments rails and payment methods.